-Indirect Impact Relevant MNES Description Frequency Duration Magnitude Koala Any potential increase in dingo or wild dog populations as a result of the Project could threaten any potential koala populations that may occur within the Disturbance Footprint.
+Indirect Impact Relevant MNES Description Frequency Duration Magnitude Koala Any potential increase in dingo or wild dog populations as a result of the Project could threaten the local koala population.
 However, as above it is considered unlikely the Project will lead to a notable increase in pest populations.
 Collared delma Collared delma is susceptible to weed incursion, which may displace individuals from habitat.
-Dwarf lantana (Lantana montevidensis) is noted specifically as a threat to this species in the Approved Conservation Advice for Delma14tilizeda (Collared Delma) (DEWHA 2008b).
+Dwarf lantana (Lantana montevidensis) is noted specifically as a threat to this species in the Approved Conservation Advice for Delmatilizeda (Collared Delma) (DEWHA 2008b).
 Lantana montevidensis was recorded within the Study Area.
 With the implementation of best practice weed and pest mitigation measures, it is considered unlikely the Project will lead to a notable increase in weed populations.
 Elevated dust Threatened flora species Extended periods of dust deposition could threaten the health and viability of potentially present individuals.
 The implementation of dust management as deemed necessary and in response to conditions will limit the chances of construction dust having an adverse impact on vegetation.
 Infrequent - associated with breaches in general construction protocols.
 Frequency is likely to be higher within the access road corridor due to higher levels of traffic during construction.
 Temporary - Potential impacts rectified through active management or through natural processes such as rainfall.
 Localised / low - will only effect immediate area.